lttng/lttng-ust/doc/man/ustctl.1.md

   * `--set-subbuf-num` <CHANNEL>:
     Set the number of subbuffers per buffer for CHANNEL.
 Must be a power of 2.

+  * `--set-sock-path`:
+    Set the path of the daemon socket.

   * `--get-subbuf-size` <CHANNEL>:
     Print the size of subbuffers per buffer for CHANNEL.

   * `--get-subbuf-num` <CHANNEL>:
     Print the number of subbuffers per buffer for CHANNEL.

+  * `--get-sock-path`:
+    Get the path of the daemon socket.

   * `--enable-marker` <CHANNEL>/<MARKER>:
     Enable a marker.